-In employee disciplinary actions, legal terms like "guilt, "innocence" and "burdens of proof" are not applicable, but the NSU never assumes an employee is in violation of NSU policy.
-Fact finding investigations are conducted to take into account the totality of all evidence available, from all relevant sources.
+In student conduct hearings, legal terms like "guilt, "innocence" and "burdens of proof" are not applicable, but the NSU never assumes a student is in violation of NSU policy.
+Campus hearings are conducted to take into account the totality of all evidence available, from all relevant sources.

-NSU reserves the right to take whatever measures it deems necessary in response to an allegation of sexual misconduct in order to protect employee rights and personal safety.
-Such measures include, but are not limited to, interim suspension from campus pending a conduct conference, and reporting the matter to the local police.
-Not all forms of sexual misconduct will be deemed to be equally serious offenses, and NSU reserves the right to impose different sanctions, ranging from written warning to termination, depending on the severity of the offense.
+NSU reserves the right to take whatever measures it deems necessary in response to an allegation of sexual misconduct in order to protect students' rights and personal safety.
+Such measures include, but are not limited to, modification of living arrangements, interim suspension from campus pending a conduct conference, and reporting the matter to the local police.
+Not all forms of sexual misconduct will be deemed to be equally serious offenses, and NSU reserves the right to impose different sanctions, ranging from written warning to expulsion, depending on the severity of the offense.
 NSU will consider the concerns and rights of both the complainant and the person accused of sexual misconduct.